hydephp/develop/docs/extensions/extensions.md

 The Hyde Realtime Compiler is included with Hyde installations and is what powers the `php hyde serve` command.
 - Learn more about the [Realtime Compiler](realtime-compiler) in the documentation.

+### GitHub Action

+The [GitHub Action for HydePHP](https://github.com/hydephp/action) is hands-down the easiest way to build and deploy your Hyde site to GitHub Pages.
+- Learn more at https://github.com/hydephp/action and see the documentation at https://hydephp.github.io/action/

 ## Integrations with third-party tools